brandcom/cakephp-vite/README.md

     files: ['resource/file1.js', 'resource/file2.js'], // can be also a string

     // filter for environment
+    // default: null
-    // default null the file(s) will be printed both on prod and dev
+    // in case of null the file(s) will be rendered both on prod and dev
     // possible values: \ViteHelper\Enum\Environment::PRODUCTION, \ViteHelper\Enum\Environment::DEVELOPMENT, null
     environment: null,